surniaulula/wpsso/readme.txt

 = 8.13.0-rc.4 =

-(2020/11/19) Moved several options, added a new Interface tab, and merged the Content and Text tab with the Integration tab.
+(2020/11/19) This release includes a new "Validators" toolbar menu and several changes to the Advanced Settings page.

 = 8.12.1 =

-(2020/11/13) Added a new SSO &gt; Features Status page.
-Added an integration module for SEOPress (Premium version).
+(2020/11/13) This release adds a new SSO &gt; Features Status page and integration module for SEOPress (Premium version).

 = 8.11.2 =